bschro99/love-everyone-bot/README.md

 In order to be able to run this bot, you're going to need:
 - Python 3.x
 - The Tweepy library
-- A Twitter App
+- A Twitter Account
 ```
 Python: If you don't already have python downloaded, please see this: https://wiki.python.org/moin/BeginnersGuide/Download
 Tweepy Library: See "Installing"
-Twitter
+Twitter: Sign up on https://www.twitter.com
 ```
 - Twitter App:
+You're going to need a Twitter Account that is *connected to a phone number.* This is required for remotely posting.

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you have to get a development environment running

 **Installing Tweepy**

 The easiest way to install the latest version is by using pip/easy_install to pull it from PyPI:
 ```
 pip install Tweepy